mindkin/hourfleet/docs/tryout.md

 Do the following in the following pages (click 'Save and Continue' at the bottom of each page):
 * Carkit Compatibility -ignore this page for now.
-* General - enter a 'Year'
+* General - enter a 'Year', and change the 'Rental Model' to 'Auto-approve Requests' to ON.
-* Location - enter the 'Home Address', it must be a real street address.
+* Location - enter the 'Home Address', it must be a real street address, in your city.
 * Pricing - enter proces for 'Hourly', 'Daily', 'Weekly'
 * Photos - upload at least one photo of the car.
 Try to use a photo of a real car, not a cat or your dog, this time.
 * Identity - enter a license plate, road worthiness expiry date and number.
 You can make these up for now.